Birdís Eye View

 Before radio and telegraph, signal systems and messengers on horseback relayed information.
 Flags in daytime and lanterns at night sometimes displayed coded messages.
 On Elk Neck peninsula, cavalry carried news from station to station.

 A page from Commodore John Rodgerís signal book.
-Image/Courtesy Mystic Seaport, Denison-Rogers Collection.
+Image/Courtesy Mystic Seaport, Denison-Rodgers Collection

 Location.
 39° 29.586′ N, 75° 59.298′ W. Marker is in North East, Maryland, in Cecil County.
-Marker is on North East Beach Road.
+Marker is on North East Beach Road, on the left when traveling west.
 The marker is located in Elk Neck State Park.
 Touch for map.
 Marker is in this post office area: North East MD 21901, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Overlook of General Howeís Landing (approx. 2.3 miles away); Why Build a Lighthouse? (approx. 2Ĺ miles away); Sentinel on the Bay (approx. 2Ĺ miles away); Cherry Grove (approx. 4 miles away); The Perryville Mule School (approx. 5.2 miles away); Site of Charlestown Wharf (approx. 5.4 miles away); Shrewd Decision (approx. 5.4 miles away); Captain Michael Rudulph (approx. 5.4 miles away).
+An Earthly Paradise (within shouting distance of this marker); Overlook of General Howeís Landing (approx. 2.3 miles away); Sentinel on the Bay (approx. 2Ĺ miles away); Why Build a Lighthouse? (approx. 2Ĺ miles away); Welcome to Turkey Point! (approx. 3.2 miles away); The Enemy Returns (approx. 3.2 miles away); Cherry Grove (approx. 4 miles away); The Perryville Mule School (approx. 5.2 miles away).
 Touch for a list and map of all markers in North East.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 18, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 286 times since then and 18 times this year.
+This page was last revised on July 1, 2020.
+It was originally submitted on January 18, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 403 times since then and 23 times this year.
+Last updated on July 1, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2, 3. submitted on January 18, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.